scalar-labs/scalar-kubernetes/docs/ScalarDLBackupCreationRestoration.md

 ### Pause

-Use the following command to pause the Scalar DL service for few seconds
+Use the following command to pause the Scalar DL service for a few seconds

 ```console
 kubectl exec -i -t scalaradminutils -- ./bin/scalar-admin -c pause -s <SRV_Service_URL>